Tips for Comfort Aboard

 In this sailboat safety video, you learn what you should have aboard to keep you safe, and features to look for in a sailboat when starting out.

-Want to learn more about how to live on a sailboat?
+Want to learn more about how to be comfortable on a sailboat?
 Take our Learn to Sail Course or our Fast Track to Cruising Course and feel the confidence that comes with learning on safe and easy to handle sailboat, with the right safety features aboard.

 What to Wear and Bring Aboard